inpsyde/more-menu-fields/README.md

 }
 ```

-The interface extends `EditField` and its only method, `sanitize_callback`, can be used to return a callback used to
+The interface extends `EditField` and its only method, `sanitize_callback()`, can be used to return a callback used to
-sanitize the users input in the field.
-It is recommended to implement this interface to create fields and
+sanitize the users input.
+It is recommended to implement this interface to create fields and only use `EditField` for
-only use `EditField` for form fields that don't actually take input, like buttons.
+form input fields that don't actually take input, like buttons.

 ### Field class example